Three-years LLB v/s Five years LLB course in India

 - In three year LLB course, students do not have the option to choose any subjects but have to study the formal 3-year syllabus prescribed by the University.

-- It is considered a drawback because students get less exposure to legal education in comparison to the five year LLB students because five-year law students get longer time and experience in the field.
+- It is considered a drawback because students get less exposure to legal education in comparison to the five-year LLB students, because five-year law students get more time and experience in the field.

-- Students get access to courtroom practice as colleges layout Moot Courts, research submissions, Mock Trial Courts in their curriculum.
+- Students get access to courtroom practice as colleges lay out Moot Courts, research submissions, and Mock Trial Courts in their curriculum.

 - Students also undergo internships every semester with top law firms, corporates, NGO’s and the likes and further enhance their knowledge on the practical aspects of the law.